Key Bookkeeping terminologies explained for Beginners

-A guide about various terms used in bookkeeping or that relate to bookkeeping
+A guide about various bookkeeping terminologies or that relate to bookkeeping

 There are many bookkeeping terms or phrases that are used by bookkeepers on a daily basis and might be unknown to many startup owners, but these bookkeeping terms are of extreme importance when it comes to examining and recording transactions in a financial database on a daily basis.